Tips for Spring Cleaning Your Coastal Home

 Scrub the Bathrooms

 Often the shared bathroom, mainly for guests, will stay relatively clean, but the ones most used and usually connected to bedrooms tend to get neglected.
 As is the case with almost everything else, it’s so easy to keep the room tidy once it’s that way already.
 Products tend to accumulate over time and can sometimes get overwhelming.
 Start with a purge of what you don’t use, and find an appropriate place for all the products you do use.

 TIP: There are plenty of useful makeup holders available at local retailers and across the internet.

 Start with the shower and scrub off all the soap scum with a half vinegar & water solution in a spray bottle.
 Allow the mixture to sit on the affected areas for about 15 minutes, then use a soft-bristle brush to wipe off and rinse with hot water.
 You can use the same method for your glass shower door (if you have one), but make sure you dry it completely after.

 TIP: Keep this area looking spotless, spray with Rain-x and rub in with a paper towel.

 After each use, be sure to squeegee all the remaining water down to the shower floor.
 Wipe off all of the products you keep in the shower before placing them back on the shelf.

 Then, move your focus to the toilet and take care of that.
-Take into consideration that the outside of the bowl can use a wipe-down as well.
+Consider that the outside of the bowl can also use a wipe-down.
 Once that area is conquered, wipe out the sinks and apply your favorite glass cleaner to all the mirrors.
-Finally, sweep or vacuum the floors, fill up your diffuser for a little aromatherapy, and enjoy the environment next time you go to use the restroom.
+Finally, sweep or vacuum the floors, fill up your diffuser for a little aromatherapy, and enjoy the environment the next time you go to use the restroom.